tidbyt/tidbyt.dev/docs/03_integrate/integrate.md

 between displaying installations one at a time.

-When pushing a graphic, you can instruct Pixlet to create an installation for you.
+When pushing a graphic, you can instruct Pixlet to create an installation for you:

+`pixlet push --installation-id bitcoin --api-token "<API TOKEN>" "<DEVICE ID>" examples/bitcoin.webp`

 This means the graphic will enter the regular rotation of apps, and become visible among them in the Tidbyt iOS/Android app.
 In the screenshot below, you'll see the pushed bitcoin installation on the right hand side.

 ![A pushed installation alongside a regular installation in the Tidbyt smartphone app.](img/integrate_pushed_installation.png)

 Keep in mind though, the graphic associated with the installation will only change if you push a new one.
-If you really want to stay up to speed on the price of Bitcoin, you'll have to either keep pushing the graphic, or look into [../04_publish/publish.md](publishing your app). =)
+If you really want to stay up to speed on the price of Bitcoin, you'll have to either keep pushing the graphic, or look into [publishing your app](../04_publish/publish.md). =)

 ## The Tidbyt API

 Behind the scenes, the `pixlet push` command reaches out to Tidbyt's servers via the Tidbyt API.
 But pushing graphics isn't all the API is good for.
-For instance, try the following in your terminal (requires you have `curl` installed!):
+For instance, try the following in your terminal (requires you have `curl` installed):

 `curl "https://api.tidbyt.com/v0/apps"`